Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 The park’s most famous trail, the Redwood Loop Trail, allows you to walk among some of the tallest trees in the world.
 If you are up for a more challenging hike, the Skyline to the Sea Trail takes you through lush forests and offers stunning coastal views.

-During my visit, I spent hours wandering the trails, completely immersed in the peaceful surroundings.
+During my visit, I spent hours wandering the trails, wholly immersed in the peaceful surroundings.
 The redwoods feel magical, and standing next to one of these giants makes you feel tiny in the best way possible.
 The park is perfect for families, hikers, and anyone who loves the outdoors.
 It is one of the best things to do in Santa Cruz for those who appreciate natural beauty and want to experience the incredible history of California’s iconic trees.

 Basic Information